Skip to content

 Is mindful sex safe for men to try?

-For most men, mindful sex is safe and beneficial.
-The practice reduces stress and anxiety, promotes healthy communication, and supports emotional well-being.
+For most men, mindful sex is highly safe and usually beneficial.
+It supports healthy communication, reduces anxiety, and facilitates positive sexual experiences.

 Can mindful sex affect sexual performance or erections?